The Tejpal rape case verdict and the Goa court quest for the ‘ideal’ sexual assault victim

 A striking aspect of the judgement is that it holds the survivor and the accused to different standards.
 The former is forced to submit to an extraordinarily high standard for her testimony.

 For example, in the very early parts of the judgement, the court labours to paint a picture that the survivor as a journalist who had reported on sexual crimes was aware of the law on rape.
-There also seems to be an assumption that a person who is as good at writing as the survivor was could not have made certain mistakes in the different testimonies she had given before the authorities.
+There also seems to be an assumption that a person who is as good at writing as the survivor could not have made certain mistakes in the different testimonies she had given before the authorities.

 In a striking observation, the court picked up on a slight difference in language that the survivor had used in describing what happened during the first assault on November 7, 2013.
 In the complaint she had sent to her managing editor on November 18, the survivor had said that Tejpal forcefully pulled down her underwear during the assault.
 She then had stated that before exiting the lift, “she picked up her underwear”.